Last Updated on May 17, 2022 by Thalia

 So, if you want to manage your time more efficiently, boost productivity and motivation I suggest theming your days rather than just going with the flow.

-This will allow you to have a more productive week and stay consistent.
+This will allow you to plan a more productive week and stay consistent.

 Here’s the exact process I used to organise my weekly schedule.